-Looked at with the educated eye of a geologist, the pristine Illinois prairie so often compared to Eden by visiting Europeans would have been seen as an already degraded landscape.
-The rolling topography of the state is not a gift of the glaciers, as popularly supposed.
-It is a more recent invention, the result of water and wind chewing away at once-level plains of loess—the pulverized rock that was the ice sheets' real legacy.
-Nature sculpted Illinois using erosion as a chisel; idyllic river valleys are in fact the scars of past geologic violence.
+Looked at with the educated eye of a geologist, the pristine Illinois prairie so often compared to Eden by visiting Europeans would have been recognized as an already degraded landscape.
+The rolling topography of the state is the result of water and wind chewing away at once-level plains of loess—the pulverized rock that was the ice sheets' real legacy.
+Nature sculpted today's Illinois using erosion as a chisel.

 In temperate climates such as Illinois’s, where rainfall averages up to 48 inches a year, water is the principal agent of erosion.
-(Erosion rates in Illinois tend to vary with annual rainfall, with both being highest in the southern third of the state.)
-Water erosion begins with the single raindrop.
+Erosion rates in Illinois thus vary with annual rainfall, with both being highest in the southern third of the state.
 Seemingly harmless, raindrops explode on bare soil like bombs.
 An inch of water falling over a single acre weighs 100 tons; a two-inch rain in an hour packs the energy-equivalent of 250 horsepower per acre—enough to lift the top seven inches of soil (which weighs roughly 150 tons per acre-inch) to a height of three feet, 86 times.

 Raindrops thus cause "splash erosion."
 A raindrop can blast soil particles two feet into the air and drop them as far as five feet away.
 On a flat field, the net effect of splash erosion is to leave topsoil pretty much where it was originally.
 On a sloping field, however, a majority of those airborne soil particles will land downslope according to a precise mathematical formula: on a field with a 10 percent slope, for example, 60 percent of such particles will land downslope.

-Soil particles dislodged by this barrage can thus be "kicked" downhill, a few feet at a time.
-But once loosened, soil can also be washed downhill by sheets of water running off the surface.
+Soil particles dislodged by this barrage can thus be "kicked" downhill, a little bit at a time.
+But once loosened, soil can also be washed downhill by sheets of water running off the surface from uphill.
 "Sheet erosion" draws its power from gravity; the steeper the grade, the faster the flow.
 The water sheet is itself erosive to some extent, but mainly it acts as a carrier of soil particles dislodged by the very much more destructive raindrops, which pack up to 100,000 times as much kinetic energy.
 The pounding of raindrops falling on water sheets adds to the latter's churning action and enhances their ability to move soil.

-Gradually, runoff water collects in channels.
+Gradually, runoff water gathers itself into ever-larger streamlets as it flows off a field.
 Its volume and velocity increase, causing "rill erosion."
 Particles already in the runoff streams act like miniature rasps, ripping soil particles from the walls of channels while the water itself lifts others from the channel bottom or drags them along.
 Small rills coalesce into larger ones, magnifying their destructive effects, with the largest of them leaving gashes in the earth's hide known as gullies.

-The direct measurement of erosion losses from "nonpoint" sources such as farm fields being virtually impossible, experts use the Universal Soil Loss Equation (USLE) to estimate erosion loss according to the rainfall, soil type, slope and tillage methods practiced on a given piece of land.
-Using the USLE (verified by field data from test plots), the Illinois Environmental Protection Agency (IEPA) has estimated that the average annual soil loss per acre in Illinois is 11.7 tons, compared to the "T" level of soil loss (at which topsoil is theoretically sustainable forever) of from two to five tons per acre.
+The direct measurement of erosion losses from "nonpoint" sources such as farm fields being virtually impossible, experts use the Universal Soil Loss Equation (USLE) to estimate erosion loss according to the rainfall, soil type, slope, and tillage methods practiced on a given piece of land.
+Using the USLE (verified by field data from test plots), the Illinois Environmental Protection Agency (IEPA) has estimated that the average annual soil loss per acre in Illinois is 11.7 tons, compared to the "T" level of from two to five tons per acre.
 Statewide, the losses amount to roughly 180 million tons a year.
 That is enough to resod every square inch of Cook County every spring.

-It is something of a surprise, however, to learn that most of the state's lost topsoil comes from its flattest (2-4 percent slope) land.
-This is not because erosion losses are particularly high on such land, but because there is so much of it in the state.
+It is something of a surprise, however, to learn that most of the state's lost topsoil comes from its flattest (two- to four-percent slope) land.
+This is not because erosion losses are particularly high on such land, but because there is so much of such land in the state.
 Also, it is well to remember that a lot of erosion doesn't appear in the statistics.
-Soil loss estimates typically count only the soil that leaves a field; they do not include, to take a common example, topsoil which is washed off the crown of a hill into adjacent low spots in the same field.
-Nor, since the experts compute only net soil loss, do such estimates reflect the fact that a field may lose topsoil without losing it.
-There are an estimated 13 million Illinois acres on which soil losses are at or below the five-ton-per-acre "T" level and where, depending on the field, it is possible for nature to keep pace with soil losses.
+Soil loss estimates typically count only the soil that leaves a field; they do not include topsoil which is washed off the crown of a hill into adjacent low spots in the same field.
+Nor, since the experts compute only net soil loss, do such estimates reflect the fact that a field may lose topsoil without losing too much of it.
+There are an estimated 13 million Illinois acres on which soil losses are at or below the five-ton-per-acre "T" level, acres where nature is able to keep pace with soil losses.

-Illinois’s landscape, then is constantly being resculpted under the sharp chisels of its farmers.
-The modern system of industrialized agriculture produces more food at lower cost with fewer people than ever before, but only if one does not include in the bill the cost to the soil.
-Along with rising quantities of diesel fuel, weed killers and fertilizers, every bushel of corn harvested in Illinois in recent years has cost farmers a bushel and a half of topsoil.
+The modern system of industrialized agriculture produces more food with fewer people at lower cost than ever before, but only if one does not include in the bill the cost to the soil.
+Along with rising quantities of diesel fuel, weed killers, and fertilizers, every bushel of corn harvested in Illinois in recent years has cost farmers a bushel and a half of topsoil.
 Ecologist David Brower, speaking at Sangamon State University last March, observed, "If the earth were the size of an egg, all the water on earth would be a drop, and the soil would be a spec, invisible to the naked eye."
 Estimated losses vary from county to county, but from one-third to one-half of Illinois’s share of that vital speck has already vanished.

 Where did it go?
-Some of it stays on the farm, accumulating in low spots of fields or filling in irrigation and drainage ditches, leaving bald spots on high ground caused by the exposure of lighter colored subsoils.
+As noted, some of it stays on the farm, accumulating in low spots of fields or filling in irrigation and drainage ditches, leaving bald spots on high ground where lighter colored subsoils are exposed.
 Much of it leaves the farm altogether, settling in city storm sewers and roadside ditches or draining into streams.
 From there it is carried into reservoirs and ponds, even the Gulf of Mexico.
 Illinois soil constitutes a significant part of the estimated 400 tons of errant earth that float through the mouth of the Mississippi River every minute.

 Virtually every lake in Illinois suffers from the same disease.
 Lake Paradise in Mattoon became so clogged that the city had to build a new lake in 1958.
 The Illinois Department of Agriculture, in cooperation with other state and federal agencies, has begun a project to dredge 6,700 tons of sediment from the old lake and deposit it on nearby test plots—recycling topsoil, in effect—to see if it will provide a useful medium for crop production.
 (Such sediment may harbor unhealthy doses of contaminants such as heavy metals.)
 Even if the experiment proves a success, however, it seems unlikely that mining old lakes will ever be an economical cure for sedimentation.
 Nature will always be able to move dirt much more cheaply than bulldozers can.

 Sediment is more than just an expensive nuisance, however.
-In sufficient quantities, and over sufficient periods of time, sediment is as fatal as any poison to aquatic life.
+In sufficient quantities, and over sufficient periods of time, sediment is as fatal to aquatic life as any poison.
 The amount of sediment suspended in water is reflected by the degree of the water's turbidity, or cloudiness.
 Years ago, turbidity was measured by submerging a white plate beneath the surface and measuring in inches the depth at which it disappeared from view.
 Today turbidity is measured in Jackson Turbidity Units (JTUs), using a gauge that operates on much the same principle.
 Today, most Illinois waterways show readings of from 20 to 100 JTUs, depending on the season and other factors.